kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

              1   peering

 ```

-In a moment Ceph will end peering and the status of the pgs would be `active+clean`:
+In a moment, Ceph will end peering and the status of the pgs would be `active+clean`:

 ```sh
 sh-4.2# ceph -s
   cluster:
     id:     5a0bbe74-ce42-4f49-813d-7c434af65aad
     health: HEALTH_OK

   services:
     mon: 3 daemons, quorum a,b,c (age 21m)
     mgr: a(active, since 29m)
     osd: 4 osds: 4 up (since 28m), 4 in (since 28m)

   data:
     pools:   1 pools, 256 pgs
     objects: 0 objects, 0 B